Colin-P-Adams/Colin-P-Adams.github.io/_pages/home.md

   <div class="home-bio">
       <p>
-        I am a Lecturer of Finance at my alma mater, Georgia College & State University, and a Ph.D. candidate in economics at Florida State University, where I expect to graduate in 2028.
+        I am a lecturer of finance at my alma mater, Georgia College & State University, and a Ph.D. candidate in economics at Florida State University, where I expect to graduate in 2028.
       </p>
       <p>
         My research interests are in labor economics, economics of education, crime economics, and financial literacy where I use applied econometric methods to conduct causal inference.
 My current work examines how early-life educational policies shape long-run labor market and criminal justice outcomes.